Green Lantern Corps: Recharge: Synopsis

-The Guardians of the Universe have summoned Guy Gardner and Kyle Rayner to the Green Lantern Corps' headquarters Oa amidst a massive recruitment drive.
+The Guardians of the Universe summon Guy Gardner and Kyle Rayner to the Green Lantern Corps' headquarters Oa amidst a massive recruitment drive.
 Among the new recruits is Korugarian neurosurgeon Soranik Natu.
 Because of Korugar's history with the former Green Lantern Sinestro and the death of fellow Korugarian Katma Tui, Natu initially refuses the ring, but reluctantly takes it to save the life of a patient.
-Two other recruits are plucked from opposite sides of the Rann/Thanagarian War, the Rannian soldier Vath Sarn, and the condemned Thanagarian saurian Isamot Kol.
+Two other recruits are plucked from opposite sides of the Rann-Thanagar War: Rannian soldier Vath Sarn and Thanagar native Isamot Kol.

-Ganthet, the leader of the Guardians, announces that several Green Lanterns have been killed recently by the sudden manifestation of black holes.
-He also warns that the Rann/Thanagar War has spread and may eventually affect Oa and the Corps.
+Ganthet, the leader of the Guardians, announces that several Green Lanterns have been killed by the sudden manifestation of black holes.
+He also warns that the Rann-Thanagar War has spread and may eventually affect Oa and the Corps.
 Meanwhile, Natu has gone missing, finding herself in an unidentified location devoid of light and filled with web-like objects, and a dead Green Lantern.
 Gardner is dismayed to learn that he is to help train the new recruits, which he sees as little more than babysitting.
 He decides to leave Oa, but head trainer Kilowog manages to make him stay.

 The Green Lanterns' rings pick up a signal from Soranik Natu, locating her in the Vega star system.
 The pact between the Psions and the Guardians restricts Green Lanterns from entering that system, but Rayner and Gardner head there anyway.
 Meanwhile, new recruits Vath Sarn and Isamot Kol are assigned to divert ships away from an unstable star.
 The star goes nova, and the two Lanterns attempt to pull the ship from the ensuing black hole, but are sucked in along with the arriving Kilowog.